LobaDK/QuantumKat_discordbot/README.md

 ## Chat
 ### Chat with QuantumKat via OpenAI API
 `?Chat` Sends an attached message to ChatGPT via the OpenAI API, set up with an included custom system message that defines its behaviors.
-Messages and its replies are stored in a database, each related to the UUID of the user who initiated the command, allowing for unique history between multiple users.
+Messages and its replies are stored in a database, each related to the UUID of the user and server that initiated the command, allowing for unique history between multiple users, in multiple servers.
 A maximum of 10 messages are retrieved and used as history, to help provide context but still keep token lengths somewhat low.
+### View the chat history
+`?Chatview` Returns up to 10 of the most recent conversations stored in the database for the user, in the current server, whom initiated the command.
+How it's displayed is also how ChatGPT sees it when a new chat prompt is initiated.
+### Clear the chat history
+`?Chatclear`Clears the entire chat history for the user, in the current server, that initiated the command.
+Useful in case the prompts are starting to return garbage/deteriorated text, or they just wanna start new a chat.
-### sharedchat
+### shared[command]
-`?Sharedchat` Copy of chat, but it uses an additional flag to save and retrieve messages and their replies in a shared state, allowing multiple users to use the same history
+`?Shared[command]` All commands have an additional shared version where a prompt is not tied to a specific user i.e. everyone in a server is sharing the same history.
+The only difference in the commands here is that clearing is limited to the bot owner, server owner and server moderators